lonekorean/wordpress-export-to-markdown/README.md

 - [Node.js](https://nodejs.org/) v12.14 or later
 - Your [WordPress export file](https://codex.wordpress.org/Tools_Export_Screen)

 Open your terminal to this package's directory.
 Run `npm install` and then `node index.js`.
 This will start the wizard.
-Answers the prompts and off you go!
+Answer the prompts and off you go!

 ## Command Line